oeghaneyan/hcp-packer-pipeline-with-hcp-vault/README.md

 * An [HCP Vault Cluster](https://developer.hashicorp.com/vault/tutorials/cloud)
 * A Microsoft Azure Account

+Setup:
+1. Configure the Auth Methods in the HCP Vault cluster.
+* AppRole - For the GitHub Pipeline to authenticate to Vault
+* Method used for user authentication, for this demo I used "Username & Password”, but most Enterprise organizations would integrate with an identity provider such as Okta.
+2. Configure the Secrets Engines in the HCP Vault cluster.
+* Key/Value - For any static credentials that may be needed.
+For updating the HCP Packer registry variables like the HCP Project ID, Organization ID, Client ID, and Secret ID will need to be included.
+* Azure – This will dynamically generate the Azure credentials based on a lease duration that is set.
+3. Configure 3 policies in the HCP Vault cluster-
+* Policy for an App team that can have Read/Write access to any KV secrets.
+This will include their user group and the KV paths they may need access to (i.e. image credentials, HCP service principal, etc).
+* Similar to the App team policy, a separate policy for an Infrastructure team to access any KV secrets they may have (i.e. database credentials, API tokens, etc).
+* An AppRole that has read capabilities to the paths for the Azure credentials and the KV paths for both teams.
+4. Enter the AppRole Role ID and Secret ID as sensitive variables in the GitHub repository.
+5. Copy the contents of this repository and modify as needed.

 To Do:
 * Provide step-by-step guide to implement pipeline that walks the audience through setting up the custom AppRole and leverages that in the GitHub pipeline.
 * Update to include the HCP Packer "latest" release channel